September 2018 Expedition:

-We are just now in the planning phase for our next expedition which will be in September 2018.
-As soon as our roster is complete, we will update the list.
+We are in the planning phase for our next expedition which will be in September 2018.
+We are in the process of completing our roster, but the following will be on the team:

 September 2016 Expedition: